peteratseneca/dps907fall2015/Week_06/README.md

 **Web API project v1**

-This is a Visual Studio project template.
+The zip file is a Visual Studio project template.
 Save this file to the following folder:
 %userprofile%\Documents\Visual Studio 2015\Templates\ProjectTemplates\Visual C#\Web
 -or-
 %userprofile%\Documents\Visual Studio 2013\Templates\ProjectTemplates\Visual C#\Web
-(You must create the "Web" folder)
+(You must create the "Web" folder.
+Do not unzip the file.)